Performs session validation for all open/active sessions in the system (those that

 essentially sits idle and only "works" when responding to client requests and/or

 method invocations.
-This type of model is particularly efficent since it means the
+This type of model is particularly efficient since it means the

 security system only has to validate a session during those cases.
 Such